 Pro tip: Even if you don’t have a steam wand or milk frother, you can still foam milk using a French press.
 This technique won’t generate the fine microfoam you need for latte art, but it’s perfect for a simple dollop on a macchiato.

 Related: Frothed Milk vs Steamed Milk

-Add a dollop of foam on top of your espresso shot and enjoy.
+Add a dollop of foamed milk on top of your espresso shot and enjoy.
 Some people will also add a bit of sugar to their espresso first, but this isn’t traditional.

 Pro tip: If you’re inclined to add sugar to your coffee, try going for a darker roast first.
 These have a natural sweetness from the caramelization that occurs during the roasting process.
 Try beans from Central and South America, which often have inherent nutty and chocolatey flavors.
 You might just find you don’t need that sugar after all!

 When it comes right down to it, an espresso macchiato is one of the simplest drinks to make.
 It’s just espresso with a bit of froth on top.
 You don’t have to measure your milk or worry about mastering that perfect microfoam.

 So as long as you have access to an espresso machine, why not give it a try at home?
 For the whole Italian experience, brew one (or two) as an afternoon pick-me-up!